DylanMeeus/springboot_jwt_blog/_posts/2016-08-12-5-killer-email-strategies-for-lifecycle-marketing.markdown

 It's not confrontational, but it doesn't beat around the bush.
 Once a user is beyond discount offers and encouragement, you need to engage them head-on in order to get them back.

-## It's All About Automating Human Connection
+## Lifecycle Marketing It's All About Automating Human Connection

-At the core of any lifecycle marketing advice is the idea that customers need to be personally engaged with your product throughout their time with it.
+At the core of any **lifecycle marketing** advice is the idea that customers need to be personally engaged with your product throughout their time with it.
 You want to make sure they are getting the most value out of it, and in turn, are more likely to be retained.

+{% include tweet_quote.html quote_text="Customers need to be personally engaged with your product throughout their time with it." %}

 This means a lot of personal interactions, and as your company grows, this can get harder and harder.
 The only manageable way to scale this personal connection is to automate as much of it as you can.